|

 - weight is a major performance factor for us, so remember to pack light

-- earplugs and sleeping mask (important because the boat is noisy when you try to sleep)
+- earplugs and sleeping mask (important because the boat is noisy when you

 - small camera, MP3 player with headphones